FAQ about hypnosis. Can anybody be hypnotized

 Q. I would like hypnotherapy to be part of my treatment; who can I see?

 A. Different nations regulate hypnotherapy and psychotherapy differently; in numerous countries, no specialist training is needed to call oneself a ‘hypnotherapist.’
 The International Culture of Hypnotherapy advises that the only specialists using hypnotherapy must be those already qualified in professional self-control (such as medicine, dentistry, psychology, or psychiatric therapy).
-To estimate Martin Orne: “If an individual is not properly qualified to deal with something without hypnosis, after that, they’re not certified to treat something with hypnosis, either.
+To quote Martin Orne: “If an individual is not properly qualified to deal with something without hypnosis, thereafter, they’re not certified to treat something with hypnosis, either.
 First, you look for that professional certificate on the wall—a physician, dentist, clinical psychotherapist, or whatever.
 Then you search for the certificate of hypnosis.”

 Q. Is NLP like hypnotherapy?